pathomaniaexe/The-blueprint/README.md

 A private, password-gated headspace mansion for DID/OSDD systems.
 Map rooms, set lock states, and optionally import alters from PluralKit.

-This repo is the **public blueprint**.
-Your personal rooms, passwords, and live data stay in your own private copy — never commit those here.

 ## What you get

 - Login with owner vs view-only passwords